 \subsubsection{Resource attributes}

-\citeauthor{arias2017towards}~\cite{arias2017towards} provide a taxonomy for human resource allocation criteria based on an SLR conducted in~\cite{arias2018human}.
-We adopt this taxonomy to classify the resource attributes discussed in the identified primary studies.
-As \citeauthor{arias2017towards}~\cite{arias2017towards} focus on human resources we had to extend the generality of the aforementioned categories to also include non-human resources.
-However, we found that most studies (40 studies) focus on human resources, while only nine studies \cite{doerner2006enriched, zhou2008project, huang2010adaptive, huang2011mining, huang2011reinforcement, xie2016dynamic, zhao2017resource, bellaaj2017obstacle, ihde_2019} focus on resources in general.
+\citet{arias2017towards} provide a taxonomy for human resource allocation criteria based on a previously conducted mapping study.
+We utilized this taxonomy to classify the resource and task attributes discussed in the identified primary studies.
+The different resource attributes are briefly described in Table~\ref{tab:attribute_desc}.
+Despite their focus on human resources, we were still able to categorize the attributes identified from our set of primary studies. \fabian{Indeed, we found that most studies (37 studies) focus on human resources exclusively; 24 studies talk about resources in a more general sense.
+Of these, 15 mention machines or software systems.} Notably, only~\citet{doerner2006enriched} considers human, application, and non-application resources; all other studies do not consider non-application resources only.